 In fact, the same statistics show that 42% of bike crashes occur on bikes with less than 500cc, 36% between 500 and 1000cc and only 22% for capacities greater than a litre.

-Maybe the more high powered the bike, the more circumspect we become, the more attention we pay to bike maintenance and the more likely we are to wear all the gear.
+Also, perhaps the more higher powered the bike, the more circumspect we become, the more attention we pay to bike maintenance and the more likely we are to wear all the gear.

 Unfortunately, the same statistics show that when big bikes crash there is much more weight involved and the speed is usually faster, so injuries are usually worse and the fatality rate higher.